AnnawanDev/What-the-Bing-Image-Service/README.md

-# Team Raccoon Image Service
+# What the Bing Image Service
-This is an image service that queries the Bing Image API.
+This is part of my final project for CS361.
+It's an image service that supports my "What the Bing?!" game by supplying an endpoint to query the Bing Image API.
+It's also used to power two of my teammate micro-service projects.
+This micro-service is used in conjunction with the What the Bing UI service and the What the Bing Noun Importer Service.

 ## Set-up